RezwanM/cmdline_chatbot/README.md

     AI learns patterns from data to make smart predictions or decisions.
     You: quit

-    Thank you for using the Cmdline Chatbot.
+    Thank you for using the AI Chatbot.
 Until next time!

 ## Requirements